 Introduction

 Where references 14 and 26, are used, are there more recent statistics?
-Line 130, the repetitive use of the word school is redundant.
-Lines 155-157, change the sentence as follows; "Based on these findings, recommendations could be made for enhancing the prevention education conveyed during HIV/AIDS information sessions in Zimbabwe’s schools."
+No there are NOT more recent statistics in Zimbabwe – as explained in June 2011 – Zimbabwe does not have finances nor resources to update their statistics and there is also no fuel to travel to check any statistics – we really cannot fabricate any later statistics.
+The political situation and the extremely high inflation rate should be self-explanatory to any person knowledgeable about the situation in Zimbabwe for the past decade or more.
+Line 130, our document has no line 130 with anything written in it – I searched ‘school’ but could not trace any sentence with school twice in one sentence the repetitive use of the word school is redundant.
+The repetitive use of ‘school’ was removed – see track changes.
+Lines 155-157, ?
+165 change the sentence as follows; "Based on these findings, recommendations could be made for enhancing the prevention education conveyed during HIV/AIDS information sessions in Zimbabwe’s schools."
+Added at the end of the abstract – no recommendation fits under the introduction section – as indicated by te the editor.
 Line 198 ' non probability sampling', shouldn't this rather be 'convenience sampling'.
+Done

 Research design states that 'a non-experimental exploratory and descriptive quantitative approach was followed but the 'quantitative' part is not defined/clarified/explained.

 Under population and sampling (line 210), was the sample representative and which sampling techniques was used to recruit participants.
+A convenience sample is never representative of any population – it cannot claim to be thus

 Data collection instrument

 Was this existing instrument or specifically developed for this study?
 Line 242, was the instrument piloted?
 In the ethics section; how was anonymity and confidentiality ensured?
+The entire study was not piloted but the interview schedule was pretested as indicated in the manuscript.

 In the data analysis section, can 'open-ended questions' really be analysed quantitatively?
 Should it be qualitatively?
+Yes, open-ended questions can definitely be analysed quantitatively if they are grouped.
+No these open ended questions were NOT analysed quantitatively.

 In the 'definition of key terms section', HIV/AIDS knowledge and sexual behaviours should also be defined as key terms?
+This is regarded as being ‘self evident’ to the extent that most journals do not expect these definitions.
+The readers of HSAG should all be familiar with these terms, (and all lay people should also be familiar with them – even school children must know these terms) and therefore these definitions were not added.

 In line 333, what exactly is meant by 'correct answers about AIDS'?
 Lines 334-336, this paragraph is not very clear.
 What does the author(s) consider as an acceptable level of AIDS knowledge?
+Sentences rephrased

-Maybe add information on the content of the questions.
-Line 338, what is considered 'knowledgeable'?
-The sentence at lines 361-362 is odd and might read better if phrased as 'less participants reported a blood transfusions etc as a mean of HIV transmission'.
+Maybe add information on the content of the questions – the type of questions is self evident from the answers’ discussions.
+Line 338, what is considered 'knowledgeable'? sentence changed as suggested The sentence at lines 361-362 is odd and might read better if phrased as 'less ?FEWER participants reported ?a blood transfusions? etc as a mean of HIV trans

 Under 'learners reported sexual behaviour', the results maybe beinfluenced by the fact that the participants were interviewed.
 Why was a survey without an interviewer not used?
 It is not clear whether the participants would in an interview report truthfully that they were sexually active.
 The last sentence of this section is badly worded and must be re-phrased.